-Although ethnographic research teams are common, the idea of a "lone ranger" or solitary "lone wolf" has pervaded ethnographic practice for many years (Douglas, 1976; Mitteness and Barker, 2004).
+Although ethnographic research teams are common, the idea of a 'lone ranger' or solitary 'lone wolf' has pervaded ethnographic practice for many years (Douglas, 1976; Mitteness and Barker, 2004).
 Not much has been written about team or collaborative ethnography and nothing has seemingly been produced regarding digital team ethnography.
-Online ethnography itself has been characterized as a lone researcher performing fieldwork partially or completely behind a device screen, e.g. computer, smartphone or tablet (e.g. Hine, 2000; Kozinets, 2010; Miller, 2011; Williams, 2007).
+Online ethnography itself has been characterized as a lone researcher performing fieldwork partially or completely behind a device screen, for example, a computer, smartphone or tablet (Hine, 2000; Kozinets, 2010; Miller, 2011; Williams, 2007).

 The issue of team ethnography has been addressed by reviews of its methodological and practical implications (Erickson and Stull, 1998; Wasser and Bressler, 1996).
 Team and collaborative ethnographic literature not only describes the relationships among researchers working together, but also the relationships between researchers and participants.
 The particular study discussed here, however, focuses on the relationships between researchers and their role within a research team.
-Rather than dealing with detailed terminological distinctions, a brief selection of team and/or collaborative ethnographic projects have been included ^{1,2}.
+Rather than dealing with detailed terminological distinctions, a brief selection of team and/or collaborative ethnographic projects have been included^{1,2}.
 Some examples of team ethnography will be provided revolving around two axes: the number of settings, and the level of researcher collaboration during the different stages of the research process.
-The purpose is not to provide an
+The purpose is not to provide an exhaustive or detailed list.
+The main goal of this review, instead, is two-fold.
+First, it seeks to provide significant examples of team ethnography where experiences are shared rather than divided.
+Second, it aims to highlight how team ethnography is not just a change of scale; rather, there are differences between the processes of doing ethnography individually and in teams that affect all stages of an ethnographic project (Jarzabkowski, et al., 2015).